Code-Institute-Submissions/PrezBala-Project4_AugResub/README.md

 As a new user, I want an easy and intuitive signup process.
 As a returning user, I want a straightforward login experience.
 As a user, I want to safely and easily log out of the site.
-As a developer I want to be able to access backend to edit,remove and delete posts via front.
+As a developer I want to be able to access front and backend to edit,remove and delete posts.
 As a developer I want to ensure the users are not able to access backend system.

 Epic 4 User Stories: